-The original facility was constructed in 1964 with a multipurpose center with three wings extending to make each room an outside room.
-There were eight single rooms and 21 double rooms with a state of Iowa licensure for 50 residents.
+The original building was constructed in 1964, with a multipurpose center adjoined to three halls, giving each room exterior windows to provide natural light.
+The building featured eight private rooms and 21 semi-private rooms with a State of Iowa licensure for 50 residents.

 As needs increased additions were made.
-An additional northwest wing was dedicated in 1977, and four rooms on the south wing added in 1991, bringing the state license to 66 nursing home beds.
-A larger dining area was added in 1984 followed by a new activity room was added in 1988.
+An additional northwest hall was dedicated in 1977, and four rooms on the south wing were added in 1991, bringing the State licensure to 66 nursing home beds.
+A larger dining room was added in 1984, followed by a new activity room in 1988.

-In 2000, the Assisted Living, Homestead Acres, was built with 8 one bedroom apartments, including a kitchen and living area.
-Tenants enjoy a spacious common area for dining and entertainment with their family and friends.
+In 2000, an Assisted Living addition was built with eight one-bedroom apartments, each with its own kitchen and living area.
+Tenants enjoyed a spacious common area for dining and entertainment with family and friends.

 The New Homestead Board of Directors, faced with challenges to modernize the original building, voted to build a new facility in 2006.
 As the board continued the vision, Dr. Neff was contacted and graciously accepted being named honorary fund drive chairman.